Photic/CIC-VirtualWhiteBoard/README.md

 Brilliant passwords, I know.

-For features only working for the backend, I have included a file called "whiteboard.postman_collection.json" This, as it says, is a postman collection of the endpoints you can use after login.
+For features only working for the backend, which is most, I have included a file called "whiteboard.postman_collection.json" This, as it says, is a postman collection of the endpoints you can use after login.
 Just remember to use the correct JWT.
 When you login the inspector console in your browser will show you the token to be copy pasted into postman if the default one doesn't work.

 # CIC-IBM Description of the Virtual white board

+Changed Tasks in the end of description, ! are goals I have create in either backend or frontend, ? are goals that I did not reach.

 ## Roles
 * Frontend